 - visually select a location free from obstacles.
-Ensure the hole goes through the insulation inside the blower cabinet. - Set the digital gauge to "PR/PR" mode and attach a pressure hose to the Channel A input tap.
-(The "UNITS" button can be used on the gauge to measure inches of water column). - Attach the static-pressure probe to the hose.
-Insert the probe into each of the holes with the tip of the probe facing into the direction of the flow and record the test result for each hole. - Add the absolute values of the two test results, treating each result as if it were a positive number.
+Ensure the hole goes through the insulation inside the blower cabinet. - 4.
+Set the digital gauge to "PR/PR" mode and attach a pressure hose to the Channel A input tap.
+(The "UNITS" button can be used on the gauge to measure inches of water column). - 5.
+Attach the static-pressure probe to the hose.
+Insert the probe into each of the holes and record the test result for each hole. - 6.
+Add the absolute values of the two test results, treating each result as if it were a positive number.
 This sum is the ESP for the heating system. - 7.
 The higher the ESP measurement, the lower the air flow will be (assuming no change in the air handler's speed setting).
 The manufacturers' maximum recommended ESP is usually 0.50 IWC for standard air handlers.
 As ESP increases above 0.50 IWC, the likelihood of insufficient air flow increases.
-A very high ESP (over 1.0 IWC) may indicate an oversized furnace, the presence of constricted or insufficient ductwork, a plugged A-coil or furnace filter, or other distribution system issues.
+A very high ESP (over 1.0 IWC) may indicate an oversized furnace, the presence of constricted or insufficient ductwork, a plugged Acoil or furnace filter, or other distribution system issues.